aadilmallick/my-notes-docusaurus/docs/linux/03-linux-guide.md

 ![](https://i.imgur.com/CECOCTT.png)

-- The first character describes the file type.
+The first character describes the file type, of which there are three:

-  - `-` : normal file
+  1. `-` : normal file
-  - `d` : folder
+  2. `d` : folder

-- The other nine characters relate to permissions for the file owner, group owner, and the rest of the world.
+The other nine characters relate to permissions for the file owner, group owner, and the rest of the world, of which for each group, 3 characters each are devoted to describing the permission set for that group on that file:

-- Three characters are devoted to each category of owner.
-Group, and world.
-These are the read permission.
-The write permission, and the execute permission in order respectively.
-  - `r` for read permission granted, `-` if not granted.
+  1. **first character (read permission)**: `r` for read permission granted, `-` if not granted.
-  - `w` for write permission granted, `-` if not granted.
+  2. **second character (write permission)**: `w` for write permission granted, `-` if not granted.
-  - `x` for execute permission granted, `-` if not granted.
+  3. **third character (execute permission)**: `x` for execute permission granted, `-` if not granted.

 Let's go into the different modes: